plausible/docs/docs/webflow-integration.md

 Also do change the `classes` line to include the goal name in this format: `plausible-event-name=Goal+Name`.
 The goal name is completely up to you.
 It's the name under which the goal conversions will appear in your Plausible dashboard.
 We've used `Button+Click` goal name in our example.

-:::note
-To represent a space character in goal names, you can use a `+` sign.
-For example: `plausible-event-name=Form+Submit` will display as `Form Submit` in your Plausible dashboard
+:::tip To represent a space character in goal names, you can use a `+` sign For example: `plausible-event-name=Form+Submit` will display as `Form Submit` in your Plausible dashboard
 :::

 ```html